mattwar/UnionTypes/README.md

 The values for each case can be accessed via strongly typed properties called `[case]Value`.

-If you enable generation of match functions with `TypeUnion(GenerateMatch=true)` you can write the following instead, and skip refering to the kind and value properties, but potentially cause delegate allocations due to capture.
+If you enable generation of match functions with `TypeUnion(GenerateMatch=true)` you can write the following instead, and skip referring to the kind and value properties, but potentially cause delegate allocations due to capture.

 ```CSharp
     pet.Match(